z9fr/InternshipAssignment/answers.md

 | vertically scalable                                     | horizontally scalable                     |
 | has a predefined schema                                 | use dynamic schema for unstructured data. |
 | requires specialized DB hardware for better performance | uses commodity hardware.                  |

+# Suggest a good state management for frontend application and explain why you recommend it.

+A state is a representation of a system in a given time.
+State refers to the data stored in Application in the form of a string, array, object, etc.

+### Fetching data  ( Communication state )

+if we take a react application as a example and if im Suggesting a state management. my usual go to would be react query in a case of rest API, but if the backend users graphql I would recommand apollo.
+In a case where there's a application that needs like a custom setup I would recommand redux but just for a avarage react app the above would be my suggested libs

+### Local state

+local state is pretty much any client side state that just one component or few near by comoponent needs access to, like a check box to show some information.
+For this type of stuff I would usually use build in use State hook. if things get more complex we can also use the useReducer hook

+### Global state

+in a situation like this i like to use react context or pretty much any state management libs